What Haunted House tour would be complete without a stop at a haunted whorehouse?

 And he was right!
 This sucker broke the Billboard Top 20 in ‘86, which means that, for a period of time in America, people were legitimately rocking out to this song.
 Which is totally understandable.
 This song is awesome and weird as shit.

-Starski uses the real Amityville legend (I guess?) as a sort of jumping off point for some crazy ass song about a vaguely Haunted House where nothing much happens, but everyone goes.
+Starski uses the real Amityville legend (I guess?) as a sort of jumping off point for some crazy-ass song about a vaguely Haunted House where nothing much happens, but everybody visits.

-A Karloff-esque butler greats Starski upon his arrival, then later Dracula shows up for no good reason and raps.
-Now, that alone is enough to have Amityville make the cut for every Halloween party playlist ever created.
+A Karloff-esque butler greets Starski upon his arrival, then later Dracula shows up for no good reason and raps.
+Now, that alone is plenty of reason alone for Amityville to make the cut for every Halloween party playlist ever created.

 Apparently, looking at the 45 sleeve above, you’ll note the record came complete with a “Free Black Hole,” ya know, for all the “time-shift special appearances.”
 I guess at least they tried to justify this nonsense with some kind of acknowledgement.
 Not sure if that makes it more or less weird, though.